TRANSFORMING our city with the love of Jesus by

 Vision & Mission

-- Vision: Praying that God would transform our city with the love and compassion of Christ by unifying & mobilizing the body of Christ
+- Vision: Praying that God would transform our city with the love and compassion of Christ by connecting & mobilizing the body of Christ as well as all community members.

 - Mission: We connect servant-leaders, volunteers and resources to release the radical love of Jesus in our city